CPAN-Security/Test-CVE/SECURITY.md

 They may also forward this issue to CPANSec.

-# Which Software this Policy Applies to
+# Which Software This Policy Applies To

-Any security vulnerabilities in Test-CVE are covered by this policy.
+Any security vulnerabilities in Test::CVE are covered by this policy.

 Security vulnerabilities are considered anything that allows users to execute unauthorised code, access unauthorised resources, or to